awsdocs/aws-tools-ado-vsts-user-guide/doc_source/tutorial-s3.md

 # Archiving Build Artifacts to AWS<a name="tutorial-s3"></a>

-The following tutorial demonstrates how to use the *AWS S3 Upload* task to upload archival data to an Amazon Simple Storage Service \(Amazon S3\) bucket from a Visual Studio Team Services \(VSTS\) build definition\.
+The following tutorial demonstrates how to use the *AWS S3 Upload* task to upload archival data to an Amazon Simple Storage Service \(Amazon S3\) bucket from an Azure DevOps build definition\.

 ## Prerequisites<a name="prerequisites"></a>
-+ The AWS Tools for VSTS installed in VSTS or an on\-premises Team Foundation Server\.
++ The AWS Toolkit for Azure DevOps installed in Azure DevOps or an on\-premises Azure DevOps Server\.
 + An AWS account and preferably an associated IAM user account\.
 + An existing S3 bucket or a unique S3 bucket name to use during this procedure\.
-+ A code project for an *ASP\.NET Core Web Application*, which you will push to your VSTS project\.
++ A code project for an *ASP\.NET Core Web Application*, which you will push to your Azure DevOps project\.

 ## Archiving Build Artifacts with the AWS S3 Upload Task<a name="archiving-build-artifacts-with-the-aws-s3-upload-task"></a>

-Create a new VSTS project and add a new pipeline to the project based on the *ASP\.NET Core* template\.
+Create a new Azure DevOps project and add a new pipeline to the project based on the *ASP\.NET Core* template\.
 To follow along with the screenshots shown below, use the classic editor \(that is, without YAML\)\.

 ![\[New build pipeline using classic editor\]](http://docs.aws.amazon.com/vsts/latest/userguide/images/use-classic-editor.png)